-This course will cover the fundamental aspects of the art and craft of writing for the screen.
-Students will learn practical elements through writing workshops as well as through the study and critical analysis of several short films.
+Learning to think like filmmakers, in this course students will cover the fundamental aspects of the art and craft of writing for the screen.
+Students will explore practical elements through writing workshops as well as through the study and critical analysis of several short films.
 Participants will use both classroom work and field trips to explore the creative process of taking an initial idea to a finished product.
 Points of focus will include character development, dialogue, scene structure and additional tools that students will employ as they take an originating impulse from concept to first draft to final screenplay.

-Students will also explore the business of working in the film and television industry through discussions with instructors and guest speakers who are professionals in the field.
+Students will also delve into the business of working in the film and television industry through discussions with instructors and guest speakers who are professionals in the field.

 Cost and Session Information